-A polar vortex that affected the Northeast and Midwestern areas of the United States brought frigid temperatures and feet of snowfall.
+A polar vortex that affected the Northeast and Midwestern areas of the United States brought frigid temperatures and feet of snowfall in 2019.
 Roughly 65 million Americans were affected by the storm; temperatures dropped well below zero in many places.
 Homeless people and animals were especially vulnerable during the polar vortex, but some people came to their rescue and showed kindness and generosity when they needed it the most.

 Here are some of the heartwarming stories about how humanity came together and helped one another brave the storm.

 5 Ways People Helped Each Other Survive The Polar Vortex

 1. A police officer rescued and adopted a black kitten after finding it stuck in the snow in a ditch.